helgeryan/ryanUI/README.md

 1. Gain access to the private repository found here: https://github.com/helgeryan/ryanUI
 2. Clone the repository using SSH.
-    a.
-Follow the steps to create an SSH key: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent
+    - Follow the steps to create an SSH key: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent
-    b.
-Follow steps here to add your SSH key to you Github Account: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account
+    - Follow steps here to add your SSH key to you Github Account: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account
-    c.
-Go to the RyanUI Github site in step 1
+    - Go to the RyanUI Github site in step 1
-    d.
-Press the green code dropdown button
+    - Press the green code dropdown button
-    e.
-Select SSH
+    - Select SSH
-    f.
-Copy the url (should look like this: `git@github.com:helgeryan/ryanUI.git`)
+    - Copy the url (should look like this: `git@github.com:helgeryan/ryanUI.git`)
-    g.
-Open terminal in a folder directory of your choosing
+    - Open terminal in a folder directory of your choosing
-    h.
-Run `git clone url-from-step-2f`
+    - Run `git clone git@github.com:helgeryan/ryanUI.git`

     NOTE: If error reach out to Ryan Helgeson